 months.
-Owing to the fact that so many of the Departments convened on the same dates, it was necessary to have "called meetings" in on the same dates, it was however held in Nebraska on October 1 Departments.
+Owing to the fact that so many of the Departments convened on the same dates, it was necessary to have "called meetings" in on the same dates, it was included in Nebraska on October 1 Departments.
 Called meetings were held in Nebraska on October 1 Departments.
-Called meetings were held in Nebraska on October 1 Departments.
-Called meetings in Colorado on May 13th, in New H shire on June 29th and in Connecticut on July 1st.
+Called meetings in Colorado on May 13th, in New H in Kansas on April 14, 1952, in Connecticut on July 1st. shire on June 29th and in Connecticut on July 1st.